AYLIEN/datascience-project-quickstarter/README.md

 ### Create a new project

-Create and activate a new environment (we like [miniconda](https://docs.conda.io/en/latest/miniconda.html)), Then bootstrap a new project
+Create and activate a new environment (we like [miniconda](https://docs.conda.io/en/latest/miniconda.html))
 ```
 cd datascience-project-quickstarter
 export PROJECT_NAME=my-test-project